gromnitsky/gerald-of-wales__the-conquest-of-ireland/src/main.md

 pardoned him, and freely restored him to his former state and liberty, reserving to himself only the town of Wexford with the lands adjoining.

-## Chapter XXXII: How the princes of the north of Ireland, and Roderic of Connaught, made voluntary submission at Dublin.
+## Chapter XXXII: How the princes of the north of Ireland, and Roderic of Connaught, made voluntary submission at Dublin

 After these occurrences, the king, leaving Robert Fitz-Bernard with a garrison at Waterford, moved his army towards Dublin, through Ossory.
 Making some stay on the road, the chief men of those parts